 Due to the existence of calibration error, the accuracy of the IPM matrix calibrated for different cameras is different.
 Under different camera setups, our optimization method can reach similar accuracy to the CNI baseline, and the RMSE of the marking corners in the map is close to the centimeter level.
 Using the ONI method can achieve similar accuracy to the CNI shows that our method can obtain an IPM matrix with similar accuracy to the manual calibration while building the map.
 Thus, our method can replace the tedious process of manually calibrating the IPM matrix.

-We used a different UGV to collect experiment data in our second test scenario but still use the same IPM matrix.
-Due to the different mechanical structures of different vehicles, this IPM matrix is inaccurate.
+We used a different UGV to collect data in our second test scenario but still use the same IPM matrix.
+Due to the different mechanical structures of different vehicles, this IPM matrix is totally inaccurate.
 Under such conditions, the error comparison between generated maps from different methods is shown in Fig. \ref{fig: map_error_sh_rear} \ref{fig: map_error_sh_front} \ref{fig: map_error_sh_fr}.

 It can be seen from the results that the accuracy of ENI is much lower because of the inaccurate IPM matrix.
-However, our optimization method can still build a map with an accuracy close to the centimeter level under such conditions.
-Using ONI mapping can still achieve the same accuracy as CNI mapping shows that even if we do not provide an accurate IPM matrix beforehand, the accuracy of the result map and optimized IPM matrix is not affected.
-This further reduces the difficulty of large-scale deployment of our method.
-It is not necessary to calibrate the IPM matrix for each vehicle.
-Instead, we can use a coarse one as a prior and optimize it during the mapping process.
+However, our optimization method can still build a map with an accuracy close to the centimeter level.
+ONI can achieve the same level of accuracy as CNI shows that even if we do not provide an accurate IPM matrix beforehand, the accuracy of the generated map and optimized IPM matrix are not affected.
+This further reduces the difficulty of large-scale deployment of our method because it is not necessary to calibrate the IPM matrix for each vehicle anymore.
+Instead, we can use a coarse one as a prior and optimize it during the mapping process for each vehicle.

-To clarify the map error evaluation results, we list the statistical data of all experimental results in Table \ref{tab: all} for further comparison.
-The accuracy of using multiple monocular cameras is similar to that of using a single monocular camera.
-Nevertheless, as shown in Fig. \ref{fig: map error}, using multiple monocular cameras will observe more markers.
-It will improve the efficiency of HD map construction.
+The accuracy of using multiple monocular cameras is similar to using a single one.
+But using multiple monocular cameras will observe more markings, improving HD map construction efficiency.